machine/machine.specifications/README.md

 PM> Install-Package Machine.Specifications.Should-Signed
 ```

+The should library described above is an opinionated library provided by MSpec.
+You can also use other libraries like FluentAssertions [12].

 # Usage
 MSpec is called a "context/specification" test framework because of the "grammar" that is used in describing and coding the tests or "specs".
 That grammar reads roughly like this